 Different Extinguishers for Different Fires

-When it comes to home fire extinguishers, there’s a variety of types to choose from, and each type works well for different kinds of fires.
+When it comes to home fire extinguishers, there’s a variety of types to choose from, and each type is ideal for different kinds of fires.
 Fire extinguishers are broken down into the following classes:

 Class A Fire Extinguisher